 All campers and counselors are housed in dorms on the Mount Holyoke College campus.
-Campers share a double room.
+Majority of campers share a double room, with some campers being housed in single dorm rooms.
 We believe that summer camp is a chance to meet new people and learn new social skills, and for that reason, we do not take roommate requests.
 We will do our best to pair campers according to age.
 Our philosophy is that NUTC is a time to make new friendships and what is a better way to make a new friend than your roommate?!
 It is extremely important that you bring a fan in order to ensure a good night’s sleep.
 The dorms are not air-conditioned.
 Sheets and pillows are NOT provided.

 The cafeteria at Mount Holyoke College can accommodate any camper’s dietary needs.
 There is always a wide variety to choose from for all meals.
 However, if you prefer snacks before or after main meal periods (breakfast, lunch and dinner) you should bring your own snacks with you.